slatex/stexls/README.md

 Then remove old cached files located in the directory you opened with VSCode by running `rm -r <root directory>/.stexls`.

-To upgrade the pip package you can also use the upgrade script: `./upgrade`

 ## Install with extra packages

 In order to use the trefier you need to specify that you want to download more dependencies:

 Add `[ml]` to the directory path: `pip install stexls[ml]` or `pip install stexls[ml] --upgrade` if you want to upgrade.

-You can also use the script: `./upgrade-w-trefier`

-If not all dependencies are installed you will get a "Seq2SeqModel not defined" on startup.
-This error *can be ignored*.

 # Uninstallation

 Uninstall using pip: `pip uninstall stexls`

-Alternatively use the provided uninstallation script: `./uninstall`

 # Features